If you’re checking in on your Freetrade app this week, there’s a good chance you’re seeing your portfolio decrease in value. You aren’t alone.

 All of this has severely reduced China’s need for oil.
 Analysts [at Bloomberg] have said that the country’s daily oil consumption has dropped by 20 per cent — equivalent to the UK and Italy’s oil consumption combined.

-Though they didn’t fare as badly as their touristic counterparts, oil companies also saw their share prices fall on Monday, with shares in BP and Shell dropping by around 3.5 per cent.
+Though they didn’t fare as badly as their touristic counterparts, oil companies also saw their share prices fall on Monday.

 Oil companies are intertwined in the wider global economy and there are many other firms which depend on them for business.
 The shipping industry is a case in point.